jinxiaosa/CiscreaRegulation/README.md

 Note: Here the RS485 change from /dev/ttyUSB0 (ubuntu) to tty.usbserial-FTV7LGVK now. （or cu.usbserial-FTTJHSHE for the new ciscrea）

+Note2: The pygame only works on bash shell(open xquartz)
 -----------------------------------------------------------
 Supports(linux user):